Psalm 145 – Praising God for Who He Is and What He Does

 Your kingdom is an everlasting kingdom,

 And Your dominion endures throughout all generations.

 a.
-All Your works shall praise You, O LORD: Creation itself praises God, and is duty bound to do so.
-Yet even more than the rocks and hills praising God (Psalm 98:8), God’s people (Your saints) have an obligation to praise and bless the LORD.
+All Your works shall praise You, O LORD: Creation itself praises God, and does so out of grateful duty.
+Yet even more than the rivers and hills praising God (Psalm 98:8), God’s people (Your saints) shoud gratefully praise and bless the LORD.

 b.
 They shall speak of the glory of Your kingdom: This is a wonderful subject for the speech of God’s people.
 There are many things we talk about, but all too little do we speak of the glory of God’s kingdom and of His great power.

 i.
 And talk of Your power: “The recipients of His grace should be the messengers of His grace.”
 (Maclaren)

 c.
 To make known to the sons of men His mighty acts, and the glorious majesty of His kingdom: David again sensed the responsibility of God’s people to tell the wider world the greatness of what God has done (His mighty acts) and who our King is (the glorious majesty of His kingdom).